Hendermike/Crops-wireless-buddies/README.md

 ### StreamerRF

-Is intended to read all nRF relevant logical channels to keep track of
+Is intended to read all nRF24 relevant logical channels to keep track of the whole system locally and to upload the data to a cloud service, in order to make the system accesible to a web-based application.

 ### SoilRF

+Idem to Solution RF, but for soil-based substrates.
+Probably will only include watering control, based on soil humidity sensor.